Tanama Tales

 You can visit Avila Adobe, one of the oldest structures in Los Angeles.
 I recommend trying the taquitos, drenched in avocado sauce, from Cielito Lindo.
 I know you probably are heading to this area after breakfast but the taquitos are too good to pass.
 Yikes, I can drink avocado sauce by itself.

 Across the street from The Pueblo, check out Union Station, one of the major transportation hubs of the city.
-The building occupied by the station, an Art Deco and Spanish Revival landmark deserve attention.
+The building occupied by the station, an Art Deco and Spanish Revival landmark deserves attention.
 What used to be the station’s Harvey House has been renovated into the Imperial Western Beer Company.
 It may be too early for a tasting but taking a look is worth it.

 Lunch